karthik25/taskable/ReadMe.md

 As you can see, your task needs to implement the ISimpleTask interface which has a property called `Pattern` and an action called  `Stuff`. `Pattern` defines a task's name and its parameters.
 For example, in this case its`echo {}`, where `echo` is the task name and `{}` indicates that this task takes 1 parameter which is passed on to the action method!

 Here is yet another task.
-This task downloads the identified file that is available to the public:
+This task downloads the identified file that is available to the public.
+Also, notice line 98.
+You have a `Bind` method that can be used to, as the name suggests, bind the parameters array to a strongly typed object.

 ```csharp
 using System.Net;